Hip Replacement Recall

 Smith & Nephew R3 Acetabular System Recall

 Smith & Nephew launched its R3 Acetabular System in Europe and Australia in 2007.
 The devices were released in the United States in 2009.
-In June 2012, the company issued an international recall of the R3 system’s metal liner because of complications such as implant failure, loosening, pain, dislocation and metal sensitivity.
+In June 2012, the company issued an international recall of the R3 system’s metal liner because of complications such as implant failure, loosening, pain, dislocation and metal sensitivity, which led to adverse reactions in patients and an increased risk of revision surgery.

 The metal liner was marketed as durable and wear-resistant.
 However, Smith & Nephew said the metal liner had not performed as well as the company had expected.
 Between 3,000 and 4,000 Americans received the metal liner option before it was recalled.